tlswg/tls13-spec/draft-ietf-tls-tls13.md

 KeyShareEntry values for the same group.
 Clients MUST NOT offer any KeyShareEntry values for groups not listed in the client's "supported_groups" extension.
-Servers MAY check for violations of these rules and and MAY abort the handshake with an "illegal_parameter" alert if one is violated.
+Servers MAY check for violations of these rules and abort the handshake with an "illegal_parameter" alert if one is violated.

-Upon receipt of this extension in a HelloRetryRequest, the client MUST first verify that the selected_group field corresponds to a group which was provided in the "supported_groups" extension in the original ClientHello.
-It MUST then verify that the selected_group field does not correspond to a group which was provided in the "key_share" extension in the original ClientHello.
+Upon receipt of this extension in a HelloRetryRequest, the client MUST verify that (1) the selected_group field corresponds to a group which was provided in the "supported_groups" extension in the original ClientHello and (2) the selected_group field does not correspond to a group which was provided in the "key_share" extension in the original ClientHello.
 If either of these checks fails, then the client MUST abort the handshake with an "illegal_parameter" alert.
 Otherwise, when sending the new ClientHello, the client MUST replace the original "key_share" extension with one containing only a new KeyShareEntry for the group indicated in the selected_group field.

-Note that a HelloRetryRequest might not include the "key_share" extension if other extensions are sent, such as if the server is only sending a cookie.

 If using (EC)DHE key establishment, servers offer exactly one KeyShareEntry in the ServerHello.
 This value MUST correspond to the KeyShareEntry value offered